amarinjs/sitio/_posts/2020-03-09-NetBrain-argument.md

 ### Lack of collaboration between teams

 Use runbooks to troubleshoot, then save them and share with the rest of the team.

+## Quantify Cost

+- How much time and resources does this pain cost the organization.
+- The cost of pain must be large enough to drive initiavive for change.